-A bishop has criticised Catholic churches that remain locked during the day, and called in them to stay open like their Anglican counterparts.
+A bishop has criticised Catholic churches that remain locked during the day and called on them to stay open like their Anglican counterparts.

-In November 2015, Pope Francis said the doors of Catholic churches around the world must remain open despite security fears following the Paris terror attacks.
+In November 2015, Pope Francis said the doors of Catholic churches around the world should remain open despite security fears following the Paris terror attacks.

 “We must not surrender to the idea that we must apply this way of thinking to every aspect of our lives,” he added.
 “To do so to the Church would be terrible.”

 Church launches vocations app